 They will complain if left alone for too long, but it does not suffer from the same separation anxiety that other dogs do.

 The dietary needs of the Cava-Tzu

 Like other small breeds, the Cava-Tzu doesn’t eat a particularly large amount of food.
-It is estimated that it will eat around 1 cup of day, costing around $20-$30 a month.
+It is estimated that it will eat around 1 cup per day, costing around $20-$30 a month.

 It will enjoy various brands of dry dog food, as well as chopped up dog meats.
 For nutritional purposes, try and integrate kibble and fiber-based cereals.

 It won’t do well with hefty meats, as it has a small body and will find them hard to digest.